niyukuri/eac_phylo_analysis/README.md

   9. Copy that file and paste it into your R working directory

+  **Seq-Gen version 1.3.4** <https://github.com/rambaut/Seq-Gen/releases/tag/1.3.4> Simulates viral evolution across a transmission network and produces a sequence alignment.
+To install Seq-Gen, do the following:

+  1. Visit the following Github repository to download the latest version of Seq-Gen: <https://github.com/rambaut/Seq-Gen/releases/tag/1.3.4>
+  2. Click on the "Source Code" zip file to download
+  3. Click on the zip file to unzip the folder
+  4. Navigate to the source folder to confirm there is a file called "Makefile"
+  5. Now you will need to compile the program using the Terminal on your computer
+  6. Via the Terminal, change your working directory to the source folder by typing after the prompt: `cd "file/path/here/Seq-Gen-1.3.4 2/source"`
+  7. Once your working directory has been set to the source folder, type after the prompt: `make`
+  8. Now open the source folder and verify that a new file is present called "seq-gen"
+  9. Copy that file and paste it into your R working directory

+  If installing on HPC facility, you may follow the instructions from 1 up to 5.
+And you will load the tool via the the PBS file, for example `module add /apps/chpc/scripts/modules/bio/app/Seq-Gen/1.3.4`.

  **ClusterPicker version 1.2.3** <http://hiv.bio.ed.ac.uk/software.html> Cluster Picker identifies clusters in newick-formatted phyogenetic trees containing thousands of sequences.
 Cut-offs for within cluster genetic distance and bootstrap support are selected by the user.